Australia's Conservative Coalition Wins Surprise Third Term After Close Election

 Shorten, a 52-year-old former labor union leader, has also promised a range of reforms, including the government paying all of a patients’ costs for cancer treatment and a reduction of tax breaks for landlords.

-Morrison, a 51-year-old former tourism marketer, said he had closed Labor’s lead in opinion polls during the five-week campaign and predicted a close result.

-Morrison promises lower taxes and better economic management than Labor.
+Morrison, a former tourism marketer, promised lower taxes and better economic management than Labor.

-Both major parties promised that whoever wins the election will remain prime minister until he next faces the voters’ judgment.
+Both major parties promised that whoever won the election would remain prime minister until he next faces the voters’ judgment.
 The parties have changed their rules to make the process of lawmakers replacing a prime minister more difficult.

 During Labor’s last six years in office, the party replaced Prime Minister Kevin Rudd with his deputy Julia Gillard, then dumped her for Rudd.